vtexdocs/help-center-content/docs/tutorials/en/what-is-a-department.md

 ---
-title: What is a Department?
+title: 'What is a Department?'
 id: 22rKjmYWVmmKAK8CWa8yKw
 status: PUBLISHED
 createdAt: 2018-01-25T21:25:55.009Z